dchristian3188/dchristian3188.github.io/_drafts/AWS PowerShell - EC2 Key Pairs, Credentials and Connecting.md

 # Generating Key Pairs

 Creating a new key pair is actually trivial.
-To setup a new key pair run ```New-EC2KeyPair -KeyName myNewKeyPair```.
+To set up a new key pair run ```New-EC2KeyPair -KeyName myNewKeyPair```.
-While this does ceate a key pair, all the relevant information is sent to the screen.
+While this does create a key pair, all the relevant information is sent to the screen.
-What we really need is the private key saved to a file so we can use it.
+What we need is the private key saved to a file so we can use it.
-First thing you want to do is save the key to a variable
+The first thing you want to do is save the key to a variable.

 ```powershell
 $keyPair = New-EC2KeyPair -KeyName OverPoweredShell
 ```

 Your key pair should have 3 properties, ```KeyName```, ```KeyFingerprint```, and ```KeyMaterial```.
-The property that we need to save (and you need to keep safe) is the ```KeyMaterial``` property.
+The property that we need to save (and you need to keep safe) is the ```KeyMaterial```.
-This is your private key and what will be used to decrypt the passwords.
+This is your private key and what we'll use to decrypt the passwords.

 ![_config.yml]({{ site.baseurl }}/images/aws/keypair.png)

 The last thing to do is save this private key so we can use it later.
-The below command is what I can use, if I want to store my private key in the ```C:\AWS``` folder.
+The below command is what I use if I want to store my private key in the ```C:\AWS``` folder.

 ```powershell
 Set-Content -Path 'C:\AWS\OverPoweredShell.pem' -Value $keyPair.KeyMaterial -Force